Volleyball

 Volleyball Positions

-What are volleyball positions?
+What are the main volleyball positions?

 In volleyball, there are six designated positions on the court, which are referred to by their number, such as the "5 positions".
 When forming a team, coaches usually aim to have at least two players for each position to allow for substitutions during the game.
-As a result, volleyball teams usually have a roster of between 10 and 14 players.
+As a result, volleyball teams typically have a roster of between 10 and 14 players.

 Volleyball positions on the court